quellabs/wakapac/README.md

     computed: {
         scrollPercentage() {
             // How much of the page has been scrolled?
-(0-100%) const scrollableDistance = this.browserDocumentHeight - this.browserWindowHeight;
+(0-100%) const scrollableDistance = this.browserDocumentHeight - this.browserViewportHeight;

             if (scrollableDistance <= 0) {
                 return 0;